 Do adjuvants affect Botrytis disease control?
 Growers have longer wondered whether adjuvants had an impact on Botrytis fungicide efficacy.
 Despite becoming an emeritus professor in 2018, to the surprise of absolutely no one who knows him, my predecessor Wayne Wilcox couldn't stay out of the vineyards and decided to investigate this with a controlled experiment within our seasonal Botrytis efficacy trial.
-This work was continued by my program in 2020 and will be repeated again in 2021 for a fourth and final season.
+This work was continued by my program in 2020.
 To evaluate whether adjuvant usage and type can impact Botrytis disease control, we did a series of evaluations with Luna Experience as our base product applied at standard rates and timings: